JuliaLang/julia/doc/src/manual/parallel-computing.md

 # [Multi-Threading (Experimental)](@id man-multithreading)

-In addition to tasks Julia forwards natively supports multi-threading.
+In addition to tasks Julia natively supports multi-threading.
 Note that this section is experimental and the interfaces may change in the future.

 ## Setup